-One of my favorite From The Core blog comments to date:
+One of my favorite comments on my blog is:

 “Love how you approach controversial topics and somehow diffuse some of the heat… thank you!”

-That comment means so much to me because my goal is to open up the conversation.
+That remark means so much to me because my goal is to open up the conversation.